JayBazuzi/jaybazuzi.github.io/_posts/Decoupled-Design.md

 ```
 <!-- endSnippet -->

-(I'm assuming it has a nice `.ToString()` that prints its configuration in a human-friendly format.
-Or we write a formatter.
-Point is, this needs to be good for humans.)

 ### Dynamic Configuration

 In almost every codebase I've worked with, the configuration was known at compile time.
-Occasionally, though, some aspect of configuration might need to be adjusted in production or at runtime.
+Occasionally, though, some aspect of configuration might need to be adjusted in production or at runtime, and the above approach can be helpful there.
 I think the details are off-topic for this article, but I acknowledge the need is real.
 Let's come back to that another time.

 # Event-based